 Skip to main content

-Just as we have relied on our physical strength in times of fun, we have relied on our spiritual strength in our seasons of grief.
-Second Nazareth Baptist Church, is made up of people--people who have publicly professed our faith in Jesus Christ, followed Him in baptism and who have joined together in this church so our worship, witness and ministry will glorify God.
+Second Nazareth Baptist Church, founded in 1903, is made up of people--people who have publicly professed faith in Jesus Christ, followed Him in baptism and who have joined together in this church so our worship, witness and ministry will glorify God.
+She provides her members an opportunity to possess a "saving" and a "working" faith.
+When we grieve-we come here; when we seek understanding-we come here; when we celebrate we come here.

 MYERS ERA: SEPTEMBER 1903-1933

-Second Nazareth Baptist Church was founded in 1903.
-The original name of the church was Macedonia Baptist Church.
-It was located on Huger and Gervais Streets.
+The original name of the church was Macedonia Baptist Church and was located on Huger and Gervais Streets.
 While making a furniture store delivery Rev. Ralph "Rafe" Myers experienced the Lord's leading to establish a church at its present location in October 1906.
 This vision became a reality with thirty members worshipping in an old adandoned store on Gervais Street until Pastor and Sis.
 Myers acquired the current property.
-Church services were initially held in a "bush harbor" with a cloth-draped barrel serving as the pulpit.
-Baptism was held in ditches on Calhoun Street (Read Street today).
-Later a T-shaped church was built with a steeple and bell.
-A tabernacle was erected beside the church for special services conducted by Evangelist Skip Witt and to house meetings of the Wateree Association of which Pastor Myers served as president.

 Pastor Myers served from 1903 to 1933 during which he organized the Deacon Board, Jubilee Choir (the first in Columbia), Musical Choir, Usher Board, Deaconess Board, Pulpit Aid Club, Trustee Board and the Baptist Young Peoples Union.
 Four ministers and fifteen deacons were ordained during this time.
-Rev. W.M.
-Gordon and Rev. Frank Watkins served as assistant pastors.
-Dea.
-Callie Patterson served as Chairman of the Deacon Board from 1924 to 1951.
 In accordance with the laws of the State of South Carolina the church was incorporated in 1910.
 Pastor Myers was an advocate of self-sufficiency and encouraged home ownership.

 Four churches were established from Second Nazareth during Pastor Myers' era: Ebenezer Baptist Church (1910), Jehovah Baptist Church (1918), Trinity Baptist Church (1921) and Friendship Baptist Church (1930).